 Likewise, an organization may supply a product that cannot be obtained elsewhere.
 Instances like this would increase customer interest.

 If an employee lost their job, they may not immediately find another so employee interest would increase if their employment was considered at risk.

 If an organization’s strategy is likely to have a high impact on the community that it is located; these strategies will generate interest with the potential to highlight these strategies to the stakeholders who have the power to influence.
 Examples of this would include job losses which impact on the economy or a change in processes that may impact on the environment may create interest from individuals, councillors or community/environmental groups.

 Does the stakeholder have the power?

-Power is determined by whether the stakeholder can take action that will make an organisation sit up and think.
+Power is determined by whether the stakeholder can take action that will make an organization change in order to keep the stakeholder satisfied.

-Employees can strike, withhold their labor which can be incredibly disruptive to an organisation and its business potentially damaging relationships with customers.
+Employees can strike, and withhold their labour, which can be incredibly disruptive to an organization and its business, potentially damaging relationships with customers.

 Banks and other finance providers can call for repayment of overdrafts or loans.

-Investors can withdraw their investments especially if the organisations approach to risk is no longer aligned with their own.
+Investors can withdraw their investments, especially if the organization’s approach to risk is no longer aligned with their own.